abinavseelan/js-for-newbies-2/1-RecapOfSession1.md

 # A quick recap of Session 1

 Session 1 of *JS for Newbies* was taken by [Ashish Singh](https://github.com/ashish1729) on 7th January, 2018.
-The entire webinar has been recorded and can be [found here](https://www.youtube.com/watch?v=aljqhsGXgkk)!
+The entire webinar has been recorded and can be [found here](https://www.youtube.com/watch?v=aljqhsGXgkk).
 The talk has a companion repository as well, which can be found [here](https://github.com/ashish1729/jsForNewbies-talk-1).
 I strongly urge you to go through the content there as well if you haven't already. 😄

-I'll be doing a quick recap of the topics since some of the topics covered in that Session are extremely important to the second Session.
+I'll be doing a quick recap of the topics covered in the previous session that are  important to this session.

 ## What is Javascript?